mwoodervin/SEO-Optimization/README.md

 - Repaired links to web page sections
 - Added semantic HTML tags to incease readablity for search engines
 - Restructured CSS file for clarity
-- Added comments to both HTML and CSS files to increase user
+- Added comments to both HTML and CSS files